Archan6el/NSA-Codebreaker-2025-Writeup/Task4.md

 Firstly, since you'll see it a lot later on, `cooked` is a label that essentially just contains some code that ends / exits the program.
 Whenever the binary reaches some sort of fail state, or you fail a debugger check, it jumps to this label.

-Ignoring my renaming of some labels, variables, and functions, the interesting thing is `r14_1` being assigned a value extracted from the memory of a brainrot string literal.
+Ignoring my renaming of some labels, variables, and functions, the interesting thing is `r14_1` being assigned to what looks to be a value extracted from the memory of a brainrot string literal.

 ```c
 r14_1 = (*"to griddy dance because this man…")[0].q